prashanthsagari/book-exchange-platform-ui/README.md

-# 📚 React App Setup Guide
+# 📚 Book Exchange Platform App Setup Guide

 Welcome to Book Exchange Platform!
 This guide will walk you through the steps to clone the repository, install dependencies, and run the application locally.